 The first, and most recommended solution that we suggest is replacing the default SQLite3 database with a Postgres database.
-RStudio Connect is shipped with an SQLite3 database as standard.
+Posit Connect is shipped with an SQLite3 database as standard.
 While this does the job, it is prone to service degradation when it is put under large amounts of load.

 As such, our first recommendation is to shift from the default SQLite database, to using a separate PostgreSQL database.
 Using a separate host dedicated to handling database transactions will vastly improve product performance & you will likely not see the error message re-occur.
 We have a comprehensive guide on migrating from the default SQLite3 database to Postgres here:

-The next way to resolve this issue, is to switch to using a proxy that sits in front of a cluster of multiple RStudio Connect hosts.
+The next way to resolve this issue, is to switch to using a proxy that sits in front of a cluster of multiple Posit Connect hosts.
 This will avoid the database-locking errors, but does not solve the fact that the host might be over-utilized.
 If you find that you are asking the host to process more work than it can handle, the next best answer is to shift to a cluster of hosts with a proxy in front.

 Please note, that this solution still requires you to have a separate Postgres database which all nodes in the cluster are able to connect to.